23andMe® offers two service options to choose from:

-- The Health + Ancestry Service includes all of the reports and features offered in the Ancestry Service (outlined below) plus reports on carrier status*, health predispositions*, wellness and traits.
-Customers who purchase the Ancestry Service will have the option to add health and trait reports later for an additional fee.
+- The Health + Ancestry Service includes all of the reports and features offered in the Ancestry + Traits Service (outlined below) plus reports on carrier status*, health predispositions*, and wellness.
+Customers who purchase the Ancestry + Traits Service will have the option to add health and wellness reports later for an additional fee.

 - Both service options include features to explore how your DNA connects you to other people.
 For example, if you choose to participate in the DNA Relatives feature, we can compare your DNA to other 23andMe customers, find your genetic matches, and estimate how closely you are related.